getify/Functional-Light-JS/ch3.md

 ## One At A Time

-There's a technique similar to partial application, where a function that expects multiple arguments is broken down into successive chained functions that each take a single argument (arity: 1) and return another function to accept the next argument.
+Let's examine a technique similar to partial application, where a function that expects multiple arguments is broken down into successive chained functions that each take a single argument (arity: 1) and return another function to accept the next argument.

 This technique is called currying.